SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/performancereports.md

 ## Loading the Arm Performance Reports Module

-To use Arm Performace Reports, first load the `allinea-reports` module to set the correct environment settings:
+To use Arm Performance Reports, first load the `allinea-reports` module to set the correct environment settings:

 ```Shell